 All university housing facilities are staffed with Resident Assistants and a Graduate Community Director.
 Generally Resident Assistants are undergraduate students living on the floor with total responsibility for that area.
 Graduate Community Directors are graduate students also residing in the building.
 Additionally, each community is staffed with an Community Director.
 This staff member is a full-time, professional Housing employee.

 Housing priority for all new students is based on the admissions application date to the University, and not the housing application date.

 For priority housing, all Clemson University first-year applications are due by 12 p.m.
 (ET) on May 15.

 Can I smoke in my residence hall room or apartment?

 What do I do if something is wrong in the room?

 to fill out a maintenance request.
 You can also call the Housing Maintenance office at 656-5450 to report a problem.
 The office is open from 8 a.m.–midnight 7 days a week.
-For emergency service after these hours, please contact your Resident Assistant or the Resident Director on duty.
+For emergency service after these hours, please contact the Resident Assistant on duty.

 Can we have a pet?

 Yes, FISH ONLY!
 And only in a 10 gallon or smaller aquarium.

 Can we have a microwave, toaster oven or hot plate in our rooms?